You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Pricing:

-There are various editions and Creatio has composable pricing, which allows users to select the edition that best fits their needs.
-Creatio also has a 14-day free trial, allowing you to test out all the available features.
+There are various editions, and Creatio has composable pricing, which allows users to select the edition that best fits their needs.
+The company also offers a 14-day free trial, allowing users to test all the available features.

 9. Insightly (Top analytical CRM for medium and large business)